 It may have not been in your top five list of favorite rides at Rocky Point Park, but your experience on the bumper cars had to be one of the most memorable.
 Where else could you purposely slam into another motorist and not see a claim filed against your insurer?
 It’s certain that much of… Continue reading Crunch time at Rocky Point Park!

-With the announcement of the start of construction of a new pier at Rocky Point State Park, let’s take a look back at vital role that piers, wharfs and docks played at the former Rocky Point amusement park over the decades.
-Rocky Point’s first wharf was installed in about 1850, some three years after the… Continue reading Rocky Point’s Pier Group
+As construction of the new pier at Rocky Point State Park nears completion, let’s take a look back at the vital role that piers, wharfs and docks played at the former Rocky Point amusement park over the decades.
+Rocky Point’s first wharf was installed in about 1850, some three years after the park opened.
+When… Continue reading Rocky Point’s Pier Group

 Throughout a good part of its run from 1847 to 1996, Rocky Point Park hosted an amusement park staple known as the Whip.
 If you missed out on riding the Whip before it was removed sometime in the 1980s, I’ll try to bring you back with this blog post.
 If you were fortunate to ride… Continue reading Rocky Point’s cool Whips!